Chiadikaobixo/DSA/Recursion/README.md

 # Helper Method Recursion
 This is a design pattern that is commonly used with recursion. this is commonly done when we need to compile an array or a list of data

+# Pure Recursion
+This is a function that is totally self contained and it is recursive and it does not have an external data structure and no nested functions.